Address and website

 After your embassy visit, jump on the 71 again for a little musical adventure: the tram takes you out to St. Marx (close to Mozart’s grave) and the Zentralfriedhof (home to the graves of such giants of music as Beethoven and Schubert)

 - Take the 4A bus to Am Modenapark (4 minute walk) or Lisztstraße (5 minute walk)

-You can catch both from near a relatively central station (Karlsplatz), which is a stop on the U1, U2 and U4 subway lines.
+You can catch both the bus and tram from near Karlsplatz, a relatively central station and a stop on the U1, U2 and U4 subway lines.

-Location: The British embassy is in the traditional diplomatic quarter.
-The Chinese, Russians and Iranians are near neighbours, which I’m sure makes for some polite morning encounters on the way to work.
+The British embassy forms part of the traditional diplomatic quarter.
+The Chinese, Russians and Iranians are near neighbours, which I’m sure makes for some interesting encounters in the local coffee house.

-The palace is now an art museum featuring many famous works, including the world’s largest Gustav Klimt collection – definitely worth a look.
-There’s a wonderful Christmas market there, too, in December.
+The palace is now an art museum featuring many famous works, including a Gustav Klimt collection that includes one of the world’s most famous paintings – definitely worth a look.
+There’s a wonderful Christmas market there, too, in late November and December.